projectara/greybus-spec/source/module_info.rst

     =======  =================  ======  ==========  ==============================
     Offset   Field              Size    Value       Description
     =======  =================  ======  ==========  ==============================
-    0        size               2       0x0014      Size of this descriptor
+    0        size               2       0x0008      Size of this descriptor
     2        type               1       0x01        Type of the descriptor (Interface)
     3        (pad)              1       0           Reserved (pad to 4 byte boundary)
-    4        vendor             2       ID          Module vendor ID 6        product            2       ID          Module product ID 8        vendor_string_id   1       ID          String ID for the vendor name 9        product_string_id  1       ID          String ID for the product name 10       unique_id          8       ID          Unique ID of the Interface
-    18       (pad)              2       0           Reserved (pad to 20 bytes)
+    4        vendor_string_id   1       ID          String ID for the vendor name 5        product_string_id  1       ID          String ID for the product name 6        (pad)              2       0           Reserved (pad to 4 byte boundlary)
     =======  =================  ======  ==========  ==============================

-The *vendor* field is a value assigned by Google.
-All vendors should apply for a Project Ara vendor ID in order to properly mark their Modules.
-Contact ara-dev@google.com for more information regarding the vendor ID application process.

-The *product* field is controlled by the vendor, and should be unique per type of Module that is created.

 *vendor_string_id* is a reference to a specific string descriptor ID that provides a description of the vendor who created the Module.
 If